adyen-examples/adyen-dotnet-online-payments/authorisation-adjustment-example/readme.md

 # Adyen [Authorisation Adjustment](https://docs.adyen.com/online-payments/classic-integrations/modify-payments/adjust-authorisation) Integration Demo

-This repository includes an adjust authorisation example for the following three use cases after pre-authorisation: incremental, decremental and extended authorisations.
-Within this demo app, you'll find a simplified version of a hotel booking, the shopper can book a hotel and decide to adjust the payment amount upon checking out (incremental: tipping/extra costs, decremental: leaving earlier, extended: extending the expirydate of the payment).
+This repository includes an adjust authorisation example for the following three use cases after a pre-authorised payment: incremental, decremental adjustments.
+Within this demo app, you'll find a simplified version of a hotel booking, where the shopper can book a hotel and administrators can adjust (increase/decrease) the payment amount, extend the authorisation expiry date, capture the final amount and/or reverse the payment.

-> **Note:** We will soon include a technical [blog post here]() that will explain every step of this demo.

 ![Authorisation Adjustment Demo](wwwroot/images/cardauthorisationadjustment.gif)